shintojoseph1234/rate_api/README.md

 python manage.py runserver 8000
 ```
 Open  [localhost:8000](http://localhost:8000/)  in a browser to see the UI

 Open  [localhost:8000/api](http://localhost:8000/api/)  in a browser to see the available API

 Open  [localhost:8000/api/schema](http://localhost:8000/api/schema/)  in a browser to see the schema of all API

 ## POST API's

 ## Upload Price API
+API endpoint where you can upload a price, including the following parameters: date_from, date_to, origin_code, destination_code, price

 ```bash
 curl -X POST -d '''{"date_from": "2016-01-01","date_to": "2016-01-02","origin_code": "CNGGZ","destination_code": "EETLL","price": [217, 315]}''' -H "Content-Type: application/json" http://localhost:8000/api/upload_price/
 ```
 ## Upload USD Price API
+API endpoint where you can upload prices in different currencies, including the following parameters: date_from, date_to, origin_code, destination_code, price, currency_code

 ```bash
 curl -X POST -d '''{"date_from": "2016-01-01","date_to": "2016-01-02","origin_code": "CNGGZ","destination_code": "EETLL","price": [217, 315],"currency_code": "INR"}''' -H "Content-Type: application/json" http://localhost:8000/api/upload_usd_price/